GAN Inversion: A Survey: Applications

 \subsection{Image Restoration}

 Suppose that $\hat{x}$ is obtained via $\hat{x}=\phi(x)$ during acquisition, where $x$ is the distortion-free image, and $\phi$ is a degradation transform.
-Numerous image restoration tasks can be regarded as recovering $x$ given $\hat{x}$.
+Many image restoration tasks can be regarded as recovering $x$ given $\hat{x}$.
 A common practice is to learn a mapping from $\hat{x}$ to $x$, which often requires task-specific training for different $\phi$.
 Alternatively, GAN inversion can employ statistics of $x$ stored in some prior and search in the space of $x$ for an optimal $x$ that best matches $\hat{x}$ by viewing $\hat{x}$ as partial observations of $x$.
-For example, Abdal~\etal~\cite{abdal2019image2stylegan,abdal2020image2stylegan2} observe that StyleGAN embedding is quite robust to the defects in images, \eg, masked regions.
-Based on that observation, they propose an inversion-based image inpainting method by embedding the source defective image into the early layers of the $\mathcal{W}^+$ space to predict the missing content and into the later layers to maintain color consistency.
+For example, Abdal~\etal~\cite{abdal2019image2stylegan,abdal2020image2stylegan2} observe that StyleGAN embedding is quite robust to the defects in images, \eg,~masked regions.
+Based on that observation, they propose an inversion-based image inpainting method by embedding the source defective image into the early layers of the $\mathcal{W}^{+}$ space to predict the missing content and into the later layers to maintain color consistency.
 Pan~\etal~\cite{pan2020exploiting} claim that a fixed GAN generator is inevitably limited by the distribution of training data and its inversion cannot faithfully reconstruct unseen and complex images.
 Thus, they present a relaxed and more practical reconstruction formulation for capturing the statistics of natural images in a trained GAN model as do the prior methods, \ie, the deep generative prior (DGP).
 Specifically, they reformulate \eqref{eqn:opt} such that it allows the generator parameters to be fine-tuned on the target image on the fly:

-Their method performs visually better than or comparable to state-of-the-art methods in terms of colorization~\cite{larsson2016learning}, inpainting~\cite{ulyanov2018deep}, and superresolution~\cite{shaham2019singan}.
+Their method performs comparable to state-of-the-art methods in terms of colorization~\cite{larsson2016learning}, inpainting~\cite{ulyanov2018deep}, and super-resolution~\cite{shaham2019singan}.
 While artifacts sometimes occur in synthesized face images by GAN models~\cite{karras2017progressive,karras2019style}, Shen~\etal~\cite{shen2020interpreting} show that the quality information encoded in the latent space can be used for restoration.
-The artifacts generated by PGGAN~\cite{karras2017progressive} can be corrected by moving the latent code toward the positive quality direction that is defined by a separating hyperplane using a linear SVM~\cite{cortes1995support} (see Figure~\ref{fig:correction}).
+The artifacts generated by PGGAN~\cite{karras2017progressive} can be corrected by moving the latent code toward the positive quality direction that is defined by a separating hyperplane using a linear SVM~\cite{cortes1995support}.